magento/devdocs/src/upgrade-compatibility-tool/install.md

 See [prerequisites]({{site.baseurl}}/upgrade-compatibility-tool/prerequisites.html) for more information.

 {:.bs-callout-info}
 You can run the Upgrade Compatibility Tool in any operating system.
-There is no requirement to run the Upgrade Compatibility Tool where your Magento instance is located.
-It is necessary for the Upgrade Compatibility Tool to have access to the source code of the Magento instance.
-For example, you can install the tool on one server and point it at your Magento installation on another server.
+There is no requirement to run the Upgrade Compatibility Tool where your Adobe Commerce instance is located.
+It is necessary for the Upgrade Compatibility Tool to have access to the source code of the Adobe Commerce instance.
+For example, you can install the tool on one server and point it at your Adobe Commerce installation on another server.

-If you are running the Upgrade Compatibility Tool against a Magento instance with large modules and files, the tool might require a high amount of RAM, at least 2GB RAM.
+If you are running the Upgrade Compatibility Tool against an Adobe Commerce instance with large modules and files, the tool might require a high amount of RAM, at least 2GB RAM.

 ### Recommended actions